What is BOSC?

 BOSC aims to:

-- Provide a focused environment for developers and users to interact and share ideas about software development, open science, and practical techniques in bioinformatics;
+- Provide a focused environment for developers and users to interact and share ideas about open source approaches in bioinformatics

 - BOSC 2023 took place July 26-27, 2023 as part of ISMB/ECCB 2023, in person in Lyon, France, and online.